Punjab, Pakistan: Topography

-Punjab's landscape mostly consists of fertile alluvial plains of the Indus River and its four major tributaries in Pakistan, the Jhelum, Chenab, Ravi, and Sutlej rivers which traverse Punjab north to south – the fifth of the "five waters" of Punjab, the Beas River, lies exclusively in the Indian state of Punjab.
+Punjab's landscape mostly consists of fertile alluvial plains of the Indus River and its four major tributaries in Pakistan: the Jhelum, Chenab, Ravi, and Sutlej rivers, which traverse Punjab north to south.
 The landscape is amongst the most heavily irrigated on earth and canals can be found throughout the province.
 Punjab also includes several mountainous regions, including the Sulaiman Mountains in the southwest part of the province, the Margalla Hills in the north near Islamabad, and the Salt Range which divides the most northerly portion of Punjab, the Pothohar Plateau, from the rest of the province.
-Sparse deserts can be found in southern Punjab near the border with Rajasthan and the Sulaiman Range.
-Punjab also contains part of the Thal and Cholistan deserts.
-In the South, Punjab's elevation reaches 2327 m near the hill station of Fort Munro in Dera Ghazi Khan.
+In south the elevation reaches 2311 m at the hill station of Suroh in Dera Ghazi Khan, which is also the highest peak in province.
+A portion of Thar desert lies in southern Punjab along the border with Indian state of Rajasthan, known as Cholistan.
+Another semi-arid desert lies in the Sind Sagar Doab called Thal.